 As a parent of a Junior at SHS I am quite pleased with the High School.
 I was concerned that it was such a large school but the Freshman Academy it incredible.
 It is a separate wing just for the Freshman so they can get familiar with the high school environment for one year before dealing with all the "big" kids and craziness!
 Also the opportunity as Juniors and Seniors to take college courses at Walter State Community College gives them the leading edge above other school in our area that do not offer this.

 Sevierville Middle School is a public middle school in Sevierville.
-The principal of Sevierville Middle School is Jayson Nave and can be contacted at email@example.com.
-637 students go to Sevierville Middle School and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
+The principal of Sevierville Middle School is Jayson Nave, who can be contacted at firstname.lastname@example.org.
+637 students attend Sevierville Middle School and are mostly White, non-Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
 100% of the 637 students here are paying reduced lunch prices.
-The ratio of students to teachers at Sevierville Middle School is 17:1.
+The student to teacher ratio at Sevierville Middle School is 17:1.
 Alpha Educational Learning Center is one of the nearest middle schools.

 - Theater drama

 |Students eligible for free or reduced-price lunch program||100%||59%|